Valid confidence intervals for post-model-selection predictors: Confidence intervals for the design-independent non-standard target

-In this section we shall consider asymptotic results for $n\rightarrow \infty $ but where $p$ is held constant.
+In this section we shall consider asymptotic results for $n\rightarrow \infty $ but where $p$ is held constant (for an extension to the case where $ p$ is allowed to diverge with $n$ see Appendix \ref{app ext}).
 It is thus important to recall that all estimators, estimated models, etc. depend on sample size $n$.
 Also note that $r$ may depend on sample size $n$.
 We shall typically suppress these dependencies on $n$ in the notation.
 Furthermore, we note that, while not explicitly shown in the notation, the rows of $X$ and $U$ (and thus of $Y$) may depend on $n$.
-[As the results in Section \ref{section:design:dependent} are results for fixed $n$, this trivially also applies to the results in that section.]
+[As the results in Section \ref {section:design:dependent} are results for fixed $n$, this trivially also applies to the results in that section.]
+However, recall that $\mathcal{L}$, and hence $\Sigma $, are not allowed to depend on $n$.

 If $M_{1}$ and $M_{2}$ are subsets of $\{1,...,p\}$ and if $Q$ is a $p\times p$ matrix we shall denote by $Q[M_{1},M_{2}]$ the matrix that is obtained from $Q$ by deleting all rows $i$ with $i\notin M_{1}$ as well as all columns $j$ with $j\notin M_{2}$; if $M_{1}$ is empty but $M_{2}$ is not, we define $Q[M_{1},M_{2}]$ to be the $1\times \left\vert M_{2}\right\vert $ zero vector; if $M_{2}$ is empty but $M_{1}$ is not, we define $ Q[M_{1},M_{2}]$ to be the $\left\vert M_{1}\right\vert \times 1$ zero vector; and if $M_{1}=M_{2}=\varnothing $ we set $Q[M_{1},M_{2}]=0\in \mathbb{R}$.